bernadettec/TTSH/README.md

-# TTSH-Bots
+# A Repository
-TTSH bot friends live here

-Am following the newbie guide so here's a line of stuff.
+Keeping TTSH bot files but only for archive; refer to the TTSH organisational repository for the live stuff.